IBM/trusted-service-identity/docs/x509-create.md

 The steps are following:
 * generate RootCA
 * generate intermediate key and cert
-* create node specific key and signed node certificate with the intermediate key
+* create node specific key and certificate signed with the intermediate key
+* create node and intermediate certificate bundle used by NodeAttestor

 ### Generating RootCA